leocaseiro/angular-chosen/README.md

 This directive brings the [Chosen](http://harvesthq.github.com/chosen/) jQuery plugin into AngularJS with ngModel and ngOptions integration.

+To use, include "localytics.directives" as a dependency in your Angular module.
+You can now use the "chosen" directive as an attribute on any select element.

 Pass options into Chosen by passing an options hash into the directive, or define your options as attributes on the element.